 - The LATEX math menu can include Unicode characters if your Emacs built supports it.
-See the variable LaTeX-math-menu-unicode, Section 3.1 [Mathematics], page 11. - Bug fixes for XEmacs.
+See the variable LaTeX-math-menu-unicode, Section 5.1 [Mathematics], page 22. - Bug fixes for XEmacs. - Completion for graphic files in the TeX search path has been added. - start is used for the viewer for MikTEX and fpTEX. - The variable TeX-fold-preserve-comments can now be customized to deactivate folding in comments.